Bristol Central: 2024 election

 In January 2022, Bristol West MP Thangam Debbonaire was reselected by the Labour Party to stand as their candidate for Bristol Central in the next general election; on 4 September 2023 she was appointed Shadow Secretary of State for Culture, Media and Sport by Keir Starmer.
-London Mayor Sadiq Khan visited Clifton to show support for Debbonaire, claiming that Bristol would "have a strong champion as culture secretary in the next Labour government”.
+London's mayor, Sadiq Khan, visited Clifton to show support for Debbonaire, claiming that Bristol would "have a strong champion as culture secretary in the next Labour government".

 In 2023, the Green Party said that Bristol Central would be a target seat for the party, and selected their co-leader, Carla Denyer, as their candidate.
 Following the May local elections, the Green Party became the biggest party in Bristol City Council.
-Denyer aimed to capitalise upon voters “feeling utterly uninspired by the potential of a Keir Starmer-led Labour party”.
+Denyer aimed to capitalise upon voters "feeling utterly uninspired by the potential of a Keir Starmer-led Labour party".
 Former MP for Liverpool Riverside, Dame Louise Ellman accused the Green Party of stirring up divisions over the Gaza war as part of their electoral campaign, by including the Palestinian flag and images of destruction in Gaza on their distribution letters in Bristol.

-Other running candidates included, Reform UK's Robert Clarke, the Liberal Democrats's Nicholas Coombes, and the Conservatives's Samuel Williams.
+Other running candidates included, Reform UK's Robert Clarke, the Liberal Democrats's Nicholas Coombes, and the Conservatives' Samuel Williams.

 At the beginning of the campaign, The Economist and the Financial Times predicted Labour would win in Bristol Central, based upon poll tracking.
 Constituent Carol Vorderman predicted the Green Party would win the election with 52% of the vote share.